-If you enjoyed both English Language and Literature at GCSE then you don’t have to choose between them at OSFC.
-In this combined literary and linguistic approach you will explore all aspects of English; from non-fiction and non-literary writings to renowned plays and classic novels.
-You’ll enjoy exploring the interplay between linguistic and literary methods and deepening your understanding of both language and literature.
-You will explore a variety of text types, from genres of poetry, prose and drama, and non-literary ones like autobiography and travel writing.
-You will also have the opportunity to develop your skills as a writer through a variety of creative and analytical tasks.
+If you enjoyed both English Language and English Literature at GCSE then you don’t have to choose between them at OSFC.
+Taking a combined literary and linguistic approach, you will explore non-literary writing, in addition to studying renowned plays and classic novels.
+You’ll deepen your understanding of both language and literature through exploring a variety of text types, from the genres of poetry, prose and drama to non-literary ones like autobiography and travel writing.
+You will also have the opportunity to develop your skills as a writer through a variety of creative, investigative and analytical tasks.

 Higher Education Destinations:

 - Edge Hill University – Primary English Education with QTS

 - The University of Salford – English with Creative Writing